quasikyo/reduce-recycler/README.md

 # ReduceRecycler
-Customize the behavior of the recycler equipment to shorten the time between uses.
+Sets Recycler cooldown to instant and adds the cooldown to the run timer.

 **Untested in multiplayer.**